bencraker/LV-410/README.md

-# LV-410 (Jackson Star Mining Colony) Website Project
+# Jackson Star Mining Colony Website

 My first solo project to create a simple website as part of the Scrimba Frontend Developer course.